AndreMiras/edilkamin.js/README.md

 ## Limitations

-It seems like there's no endpoint to list stoves associated to a user.
+- **No server-side device listing**: The API doesn't provide an endpoint to list stoves associated to a user.
-The way the official app seem to work is by probing the stove via bluetooth.
+- **Bluetooth discovery available**: Use `edilkamin/bluetooth` for web browser device discovery, similar to the official app.
-Then cache the stove MAC address to a local database for later use.
+- **Manual MAC entry fallback**: For unsupported browsers or CLI, users can find the BLE MAC with different means and use `bleToWifiMac()` to calculate the WiFi MAC for API calls.